-2.4.7.1 The responsibility and methods for releasing products shall be documented and implemented.
-The methods applied shall ensure the product is released by authorized personnel, and only after all inspections and analyses are successfully completed and documented to verify legislative and other established food safety controls have been met.

-- Records of all product release shall be maintained. - 2.4.7.2 Product release shall include a procedure to confirm that product labels comply with the food legislation that applies in the country of manufacture and the country of use or sale, if known (refer to 2.4.1.1). - If product is packaged and distributed in bulk or unlabelled, product information shall be made available to inform customers and/or consumers of the requirements for its safe use. - 2.4.7.3 In the event that the site uses positive release based on product pathogen or chemical testing, a procedure shall be in place to ensure that product is not released until acceptable results have been received. - In the event that off-site or contract warehouses are used, these requirements shall be effectively communicated and verified as being followed
+- 2.4.7.1 The methods and responsibility for releasing products shall be documented and implemented.
+The methods applied shall ensure the product is released: - i.
+By authorized personnel; and - ii.
+After all inspections and analyses are successfully completed and documented to verify legislative, process controls, formulation, and other established food safety controls have been met. - 2.4.7.2 Product release shall include a procedure to confirm that product labels comply with the dietary supplement legislation that applies in the country of manufacture and the country(ies) of use or sale if known (refer to 2.4.1.1). - If product is packaged and distributed in bulk or unlabeled, product information shall be made available to inform customers and/or consumers of the requirements for its safe use. - 2.4.7.3 In the event that the site uses positive release based on product pathogen or chemical testing, a procedure shall be in place to ensure that product is not released until acceptable results have been received. - In the event that off-site or contract warehouses are used, these requirements shall be effectively communicated and verified as being followed.